-No matter the windows edition you are using just have it at the back of your mind that the process of preventing screen saver is very easy and not a herculean task.
+No matter the Windows edition you are using just have it at the back of your mind that the process of preventing screen saving is very easy and not a herculean task.
 By default, Windows comes with six built-in screen savers that you can select from.
-If you want to read more on the Windows system you can read these: How to Upgrade Windows 11 Pro to Enterprise and vice Versa, How to install Windows 11 on HyperV, and How to Install Windows Admin Center on Windows 10 & 11.
+If you want to read more on the Windows system you can read these: How to Upgrade Windows 11 Pro to Enterprise and vice Versa, How to install Windows 11 on HyperV, how to Save XTM configuration file to a local or network drive, and How to Install Windows Admin Center on Windows 10 & 11.

 After logging on with the appropriate account, open the Registry Editor by hitting Start and typing “regedit.”
 Press Enter to open Registry Editor and give it permission to make changes to your PC.

-In the Registry Editor, use the left sidebar to navigate to the following key if you want to disable screen saver settings for the currently logged in user:
+In the Registry Editor.
+Use the left sidebar to navigate to the following key if you want to disable screen-saver settings for the currently logged-in use.

 But note that the following locations is perform the same action and the steps are the same except that